daljitdokal/aws-certifications/README.md

 AWS Shield is a service that protects applications against DDoS attacks.
 AWS Shield provides two levels of protection: Standard and Advanced.

+## Module 6
+### Amazon CloudWatch
+Amazon CloudWatch is a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.

+#### CloudWatch alarms
+You can create alarms that automatically perform actions if the value of your metric has gone above or below a predefined threshold.

+For example, suppose that your company’s developers use Amazon EC2 instances for application development or testing purposes.
+If the developers occasionally forget to stop the instances, the instances will continue to run and incur charges.

+The CloudWatch dashboard feature enables you to access all the metrics for your resources from a single location.
+For example, you can use a CloudWatch dashboard to monitor the CPU utilization of an Amazon EC2 instance, the total number of requests made to an Amazon S3 bucket, and more.
+You can even customize separate dashboards for different business purposes, applications, or resources.

+#### AWS CloudTrail
+AWS CloudTrail records API calls for your account.
+The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more.
+You can think of CloudTrail as a “trail” of breadcrumbs (or a log of actions) that someone has left behind them.

+#### CloudTrail Insights
+Within CloudTrail, you can also enable CloudTrail Insights.
+This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account.

+For example, CloudTrail Insights might detect that a higher number of Amazon EC2 instances than usual have recently launched in your account.
+You can then review the full event details to determine which actions you need to take next.

+#### AWS Trusted Advisor
+AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

+Trusted Advisor compares its findings to AWS best practices in five categories: cost optimization, performance, security, fault tolerance, and service limits.
+For the checks in each category, Trusted Advisor offers a list of recommended actions and additional resources to learn more about AWS best practices.